huakim/lua-jinja2/README.md

-# Lupa
+# lua-jinja2

-Lupa is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.
+lua-jinja2 is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.

-Lupa was sponsored by the [Library of the University of Antwerp][].
+lua-jinja2 was forked from  and was sponsored by the [Library of the University of Antwerp][].

 [Jinja2]: http://jinja.pocoo.org
 [Library of the University of Antwerp]: http://www.uantwerpen.be/